hsjobeki/nix-types/README.md

 # nix-types RFC (draft)

+This Draft of an RFC could be the first step to improve how nix is used as a language.

 ## :construction: :construction: Any help welcome! :construction: :construction:

 __Disclaimer: While `types` are great.
 This doesnt introduce any types into nix.__